Juniper/vmx-docker-lwaftr/INSTALL.md

 ## Download and build the Container

-The automated build instructions together with the download of the required open source projects of specific version of Qemu and Snabb are part of the public repository currently at [https://github.com/mwiget/vmxlwaftr.git]().
+The automated build instructions together with the download of the required open source projects of specific version of Qemu and Snabb are part of the public repository currently at [https://github.com/Juniper/vmx-docker-lwaftr]().
 To get a specific release, e.g. v0.11, use the following command:

 ```
-git clone -b v0.11 https://github.com/mwiget/vmxlwaftr.git
+git clone -b v1.1.17 --recursive https://github.com/Juniper/vmx-docker-lwaftr.git
 ```

-This downloads the tagged version (v0.11 in this example) into the directory vmxlwaftr, which must be empty before the command can be run.
+This downloads the tagged version (v1.1.17 in this example) into the directory vmx-docker-lwaftr, which must be empty before the command can be run.
 Now change into the new directory and run make:

 ```
-cd vmxlwaftr
+cd vmx-docker-lwaftr
 make
 ```

-This will take some time, download and build ubuntu development containers to build the various components and finally build the vmxlwaftr container and the optional b4cpe lw4o6 B4 client simulator container.
+This will take some time, download and build ubuntu development containers to build the various components and finally build the vmx-docker-lwaftr container and the optional b4cpe lw4o6 B4 client simulator container.
-Details about the build elements can be found here [https://github.com/mwiget/vmxlwaftr/blob/igalia/README.md]().
+Details about the build elements can be found here [https://github.com/Juniper/vmx-docker-lwaftr/blob/master/README.md]().

 If successful, you will find the containers ready for use:

 ```
 $ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
-vmxlwaftr           v0.11               14a4d9a46a7c        10 seconds ago      253.2 MB
+vmx-docker-lwaftr   v1.1.16             14a4d9a46a7c        10 seconds ago      311 MB
 b4cpe               v0.1                9ac09292c767        2 minutes ago       258.6 MB
 build-dumb-init     latest              739c273e6d08        5 minutes ago       347.8 MB
 buildqemu           latest              28ddb74e9866        9 minutes ago       432.5 MB